 Cheesecake has been my favorite dessert since I can remember.
 I’d always leaned toward New York Style cheesecake as a child, but when I reached adulthood I discovered the deliciousness of Italian Cheesecake.
 The difference is in the ricotta cheese.

 For some reason, I don’t remember my grandmother making this dessert though I’m sure she did because she loved cheesecake as much as me.
+She used to order from Jack Dempsey’s in New York city.
 My neighbor was making her Grandma’s Italian Cheesecake almost every time she had us over or when we invited them for dinner and I finally asked for the recipe.

-Because this is such a large and rich dessert, I make it only when I’m having a bunch of guests over for dinner parties and holiday dinners.
+Because this is such a large and rich dessert, I make it only when I’m having a bunch of guests over for dinner parties and holidays.
 Otherwise it would be dangerous just sitting there in my fridge ready for the eating.

 Helpful Tools: